arunapa/distributed-grep-system/README.md

 ```
 A target directory with jar files for the module and its dependencies is created.

-Now move the log files and the target directory of the server module to each VM using setup.sh from the root directory.
+Now move the log files and the target directory of the server module to each VM using setup-logs.sh from the root directory.
 Change the file path, netid and VM host addresses accordingly.

 ```
-$ ./setup.sh *VM number from 1-10*
+$ ./setup-logs.sh
+$ ./setup-server.sh <VM Number>
 ```

 To run the server on a local machine, execute